New York State Route 378: Route description

 NY 378 begins at an intersection with US 9 (Loudon Road) in the Loudonville section of Colonie as a continuation of County Route 154 (Osborne Road).
 NY 378 progresses southeast as Menand Road, a two-lane residential street through Colonie.
 The road expands to four lanes before intersecting with the northern terminus of NY 377 (Van Rennselaer Boulevard).
-After this intersection, NY 378 becomes a divided four-lane arterial, crossing eastbound through Colonie and into Menands.
+After this intersection, NY 378 becomes a four-lane divided freeway, crossing eastbound through Colonie and into Menands.
 The route turns to the northeast, passing to the north of Ganser-Smith Memorial Park, crosses over a railroad line via a bridge, before entering into an interchange with NY 32 (Broadway).
 NY 378 becomes further divided into six lanes for a short distance after NY 32, entering interchange 7E and 7W of Interstate 787.
-NY 378 goes back to four lanes before crossing the Hudson River on the Menands Bridge, entering the city of Troy.
-Crossing over another railroad line on the other shore, NY 378 becomes known as High Street before curving northbound and terminating at an intersection with US 4 (Mill Street / Burden Avenue) in Troy.
+NY 378 becomes a four-lane undivided freeway before crossing the Hudson River on the Menands Bridge, entering the city of Troy.
+Crossing over another railroad line on the other shore, NY 378 becomes a four-lane surface road known as High Street before curving northbound and terminating at an intersection with US 4 (Mill Street / Burden Avenue) in Troy.